 Virtual Wire Interfaces

-Virtual wires bind two interfaces within a firewall, allowing you to easily install a firewall into a topology that requires no switching or routing by those interfaces.
-You can apply security policy rules, NAT, QoS, and other policies to virtual wire interfaces,
+Virtual wires bind two interfaces within a firewall, enabling you to easily install a firewall into a topology that requires no switching or routing by those interfaces.

 In a virtual wire deployment, you install a firewall transparently on a network segment by binding two firewall ports (interfaces) together.
 The virtual wire logically connects the two interfaces; hence, the virtual wire is internal to the firewall.